 So then, not too long ago, I decided to change myself and try to completely turn my life around.
 I devoured books on an array of topics that promised to change your life – books on how to be more confident, how to live a better life, how to be more mindful, books on pretty much any positive change.
 I was skeptical, but I just didn’t know what else to do.

 They opened my mind, though.
 They gave me motivation and advice on how to take control of my life, how to change things and change myself.
-Those books (along with accepting God!) started the transformation of my life.
+Those books (along with accepting God) started the transformation of my life.
 It’s also part of the reason why I started this blog.
 I now see that it’s up to me to find happiness, despite what life throws at me.
 And now I know how important it is to be constantly learning, working on yourself, and improving yourself.

-So today I thought I’d share 11 (of the many!) reasons why I feel like self-improvement is important:
+So today I thought I’d share 11 (of the many) reasons why I think self-improvement is so great:

 A lot of people who feel insecure about themselves often try to blame their unhappiness or poor self-esteem on other things such as their past experiences, or something negative they’ve been through.
-(That’s how I used to be.)
+That’s how I used to be!
 But if you work to improve yourself and become a better person, you’ll naturally feel more confident.
 You’ll feel more at peace with yourself and who you are.
 Other people’s opinions won’t matter so much, either.

 It’s true that a portion of a person’s success can be attributed to things such as upbringing, luck, etc. But a larger portion can be attributed to that person’s hard work, dedication, drive, and other things that are in your control.
 If you work on improving yourself, you can have a positive impact on your success in your career, and pretty much every other area of your life as well.